k1rak1ra/FEMBOY/README.md

 # Development environment
 For server/desktop client: ItelliJ IDEA + Maven for dependencies Place DD-model.zip in DD_data folder of client and server, alongside the DD-characters.txt and DD-tags.txt that are already there.
 The model file is too big for git.
+Place model.tflite in assets folder of mobile version, alongside the DD-characters.txt and DD-tags.txt that are already there.
+The model file is too big for git.

 # License
 GPLv3